-- 4.1 All suspension components are supplied by TR-Tec and may not be changed to any alternate component unless visually the same as the original TR Tec supplied parts. - 4.2 Stabiliser Link Arms front and rear may be rose-jointed. - 4.3 Camber, castor, and toe settings may be adjusted within the components supplied and no mounting points may be changed. - 4.5 Dampers must remain BDR Dampers as supplied by TR-Tec. - 4.6 Spring rates and dimensions are free subject to the spring fitting its original position.
+- 4.1 All suspension components are supplied by TR-Tec and may not be changed to any alternate component unless visually the same and of the same dimensions as the original TR Tec supplied parts. with the exception of 4.5 below. - 4.2 Stabiliser Link Arms front and rear may be rose-jointed. - 4.3 Camber, castor, and toe settings may be adjusted within the range allowed by components supplied and no mounting points may be changed. - 4.5 Dampers must remain as supplied by TR-Tec and may not be changed. - 4.6 Spring rates and dimensions are free subject to the spring fitting its original position.
 A threaded locating tube (to enable ride height adjustments) may be fitted to the rear of the chassis to enable different rate springs from the original to be fitted.
 The ride height specifications in 4.7 below must in all cases be complied with. - 4.7 Minimum ride height must remain within 25mm above or below the standard front ride height of 130mm as measured at front end of the lower chassis rail and 180mm as measured at the rear end of the lower chassis rail.

-Minimum Front: 105mm Maximum Front: 155mm

-Minimum Rear: 155mm Maximum Rear: 205mm
+Minimum Front: 105mm Maximum Front: 155mm Minimum Rear: 155mm Maximum Rear: 205mm